AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 4. AUTODICTIONARY feature! see below

+5. If any problems arise be sure to set `AR=llvm-ar RANLIB=llvm-ranlib` also note that if that target uses _init functions or early constructors then also set `AFL_LLVM_MAP_DYNAMIC=1` as your target will crash otherwise

 ## Introduction and problem description

 A big issue with how afl/afl++ works is that the basic block IDs that are